mike14747/next-with-auth/README.md

 -   When next-auth middleware is supported in next version 13, update next to that version and implement the middleware.
 -   This doesn't work on vercel: https://next-with-auth.vercel.app/login?callbackUrl=%2Fprotected2 (infinite loop?) until you do a page refresh, but (http://localhost:3000/login?callbackUrl=%2Fprotected2) works locally just fine. **UPDATE**: it seems like this issue has been fixed... even when setting the signIn redirect to false.
 I'm not sure why.
 Maybe it was fixed in a next-auth patch?
 -   This doesn't really have anything to do with this app specifically, but I'd like to come up with a way to clear button and nav focus on next/link page transition.
--   Add an h1 tag to each page.

 ---